-Even at this early stage in his career, Bodington was keen to publish his views in national medical journals, writing frequently, for example, to The Lancet.
-He consistently argued that traditional and conventional ways of treating diseases were too harsh and frequently harmed, rather than cured, the patient.
-During the Asiatic cholera epidemic of 1831, he noted that sufferers were being regularly bled with leeches and given medicines based on mercury (calomel).
-Bodington insisted that they needed to have their resistance strengthened, not weakened, by the consequent draining of bodily fluids.
+Even at this early stage in his career, Bodington was keen to publish his views in national medical journals, writing frequently, for example, to the Lancet.
+He consistently argued that traditional and conventional ways of treating diseases frequently harmed, rather than cured, the patient, because they were too harsh.
+During an Asiatic cholera epidemic in 1831, he noted that sufferers were being regularly bled with leeches and given medicines based on mercury (calomel).
+Bodington insisted that they needed to have their resistance strengthened rather than being weakened by the consequent draining of their bodily fluids.
 By 1839, he was making the same point about scarlatina.
-He wrote to The Lancet claiming to have successively treated five patients who had been given stimulants and pain relief ("mild anodynes"), instead of what he graphically described as "scouring out" and mercury-based potions.
+He wrote to Lancet claiming to have successfully treated five patients with stimulants and pain relief ("mild anodynes"), instead of what he graphically described as "scouring out" and mercury-based potions.
 (9)